 Data and Methodology

-The data sources used will be production surveys or similar datasets, such as balance sheets and income statements, which contain information on output (production or sales), value added, inputs (employment, capital, intermediates) and labour costs.
-Wherever possible, they will be matched to social security records or business registers.
-The match will considerably improve the quality of the analysis as it will provide the weights to correct for the under-representation of certain groups of firms due to the sampling in the production surveys, thereby producing statistics based on representative sample and reliable aggregates.
+The data sources used are production surveys or similar datasets, such as balance sheets and income statements, which contain information on output (production or sales), value added, inputs (employment, capital, intermediates) and labour costs.
+MultiProd matches them to social security records or business registers, which considerably improves the quality of the analysis as it provides the weights to correct for the under-representation of certain groups of firms due to the sampling in the production surveys, thereby producing statistics based on representative sample and reliable aggregates.

-The output of the project will be a collection of statistics at the detailed sectoral level over the 2000-2012 period (or latest available year, and earlier periods wherever possible), for different variables:
+The output of the project is a collection of detailed statistics at a sectoral level for the period from 2000 including data availability for different variables, including:

-The statistics presented will be collected both at different percentiles of the firm-level productivity distribution and refined by size, age, and ownership categories.
-The output will include measures of within-industry productivity dispersion and firm-level wage inequality; measures of allocative efficiency; decompositions that will make it possible to quantify the contribution to aggregate productivity level, growth and volatility of different types of firms (e.g. entrants; low vs high productivity firms etc.).
+These statistics are collected both at different percentiles of the firm-level productivity distribution and refined by size, age, and ownership categories.
+The output includes measures of within-industry productivity dispersion and wage inequality; measures of allocative efficiency; decompositions that will make it possible to quantify the contribution to aggregate productivity level, growth and volatility of different types of firms (e.g. entrants; low vs. high productivity firms etc.).

-In addition, the software will allow countries to perform empirical analysis within a harmonised framework, with the aim of establishing a set of stylised facts for each country regarding the relationship between productivity and firm characteristics (size, age, previous performance, ownership etc.).
+In addition, the software allows countries to perform empirical analysis within a harmonised framework, with the aim of establishing a set of stylised facts for each country regarding the relationship between productivity and firm characteristics (size, age, previous performance, ownership, etc.).